DCA-Monster/cartesi-grant-proposal/readme.md

 1.  **Performance Benchmarks**:
     -   **Criteria**: Achieve optimized handling of simultaneous on-going streams without significant lag or processing delays.
 Our goal is for the system to gracefully handle a predefined number of streams without noticeable performance degradation.
     -   **Verification**: Detailed performance testing logs highlighting latency, throughput, and resource utilization.
-2.  **Aggregator Transaction Bundling**:
+2.  **Aggregator Message Bundling**:
-	-   **Criteria**: Ensure efficient management of concurrent streams without prominent delays.
-The system should manage a set number of streams without evident performance drops.
+    -   **Criteria**: Ensure efficient management of concurrent off-chain signed messages without prominent delays.
+The system should manage a set number of messages without evident performance drops.
 	-   **Verification**: Performance summary showcasing latency and throughput metrics.
 3.  **Module Integration and Interoperability**:
 	-   **Criteria**: Efficient module integration with Cartesi infrastructure, ensuring each component functions as intended.